Sirusblk/domain-namer/README.md

 # Domain-Namer
-Generate and validate fully qualifed domain names and more!
+Generate and validate fully qualified domain names and more!

 ## Installation
 ```sh